algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_algod.PendingTransactionResponse.md

 • `Optional` **application-index**: `number`

-The application index if the transaction was found and it created an application.
+The application id if the transaction was found and it created an application.

 #### Defined in